aichbauer/express-rest-api-boilerplate/README.md

 - runs `npm run lint` ([eslint](http://eslint.org/)) with the [airbnb styleguide](https://github.com/airbnb/javascript) without arrow-parens rule for **better readability**
 - sets the **environment variable** `NODE_ENV` to `testing`
+- creates the `database.sqlite` for the test
 - runs `nyc` the cli-tool for [istanbul](https://istanbul.js.org/) for test coverage
 - runs `ava -s` for testing with [AVA](https://github.com/avajs/ava)
+- drops the `database.sqlite` after the test

 ## npm run production